Aleeshakara/interactive/README.md

 ### Test Automations

 * [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools/open) was used to view how responsive the website was across different sized devices
-* [W3C Markup Validation Service](https://validator.w3.orghttps://jigsaw.w3.org/css-validator/) was used to valiadte the HTML code was free from warnings and errors
+* [W3C Markup Validation Service](https://validator.w3.orghttps://jigsaw.w3.org/css-validator/) was used to valiadte the HTML code.
+Parse error <!DOCTYPE html>... stylesheets should not have HTML synatax
-* [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to valiadte the CSS code was free from warnings and errors
+* [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to valiadte the CSS
-* [Am I Responsive?](https://amiresponsive.co.uk/) was used to view how responsive the website was across different sized devices at the same time

 ### Manual Testing